 How does the judging process work?

 Judges will not assign a numerical score to each entry; instead, they will rank the entries in their group.
 Judges are required to consult with each other in determining individual rankings.
 Judges are allowed to review the results of their category upon completion of the judging in order to ensure accuracy of the judging process.
-As a final step, the judges will assign each entry an overall rating.
+As a final step, the judges will assign each entry an overall ranking.

 The subjective nature of judging

 Judges evaluate each entry as objectively as possible, although the HOTRHF recognizes there is an inherent subjective nature to judging.